What is the difference between scholarly and popular articles?

-Three kinds of publications may be available to review after a search in one of Pima's databases, unless you restrict your search to just one or two kinds of publications.
+Three kinds of publications may be available to review after a search in one of Pima's databases.

 - Scholarly resources -- intended for use in support of conducting in-depth research, often containing specialized vocabulary and extensive references to sources.
 The content has been reviewed by academic peers for credibility and reliability.

 - Popular resources -- intended for a general audience of readers, they are written typically to entertain, inform, or persuade.
 These resources are usually referred to as magazines, newspapers, blogs, and similar materials.

 - Trade publications -- intended to share general news, trends, and opinions among practitioners in a certain industry or profession.

 When preparing your assignment, be sure to check whether or not you are required to use scholarly or academic journals, or a combination of scholarly journals and popular sources.
 You can often restrict your data base searching to scholarly or academic materials by selecting only to search those beforehand.

 LibChat is available 24/7!
 It is staffed by the PCC Library, but when we are not available, professionals we partner with from all over the world will help answer your questions.